yaaminiv/yaaminiv.github.io/about.md

 - Invited Speaker for Huxley Environmental Speaker Series (December 5, 2019) *

 ### Science communication

+**Engage**: Various roles
+- Board member (September 2019-Present): Assist with science communication workshops and plan for future of organization
+- Class participant (Winter 2019): Underwent rigorous science communication training to present a 20 minute public talk on my research

 **NOAA Office of National Marine Sanctuaries**: Social Media Volunteer Intern (April 2017-December 2019)
 - Create social media content for the Earth Is Blue campaign in addition to spearheadeding a series highlighting the graduate students in the Dr. Nancy Foster Scholarship Program